AlistairRobinson/checkmate/README.md

 # Checkmate

 Online phishing attacks pose a complex problem to all online users.
 The Checkmate API provides a simple solution.
+Available at http://checkmate.eu-west-2.elasticbeanstalk.com/.

 ## Overview